Join my Marketing Club to get articles like this delivered to your inbox.

 Check that your website loads within two seconds

-Use online tools like Pingdom to test your website page load time and save/print the outcome for your developer.
+Use online tools like Pingdom or Website Grader to test your website page load time and save/print the outcome for your developer.

 What if my site doesn’t load quickly?

 Luckily there are a few things you can do: